dagainz/Correlator/docs/architecture.md

 There is one system module provided: Report.
 It simply dispatches a notice event for every log record, as well as collecting some basic statistics.
 This module coupled with the Logback event listener is a stack that will simply read records from the source, and output a summary of each one to the console, via python logging.
-In fact, when you run the reference server in this distribution without the --sshd option, this is the exact stack that is running.
+In fact, when you run the reference server in this distribution without the --sshd option, this is the stack that is running.

 ## Event listeners